 Aristarchus must have used the concept of parallax to show that the stars are a very large distance from Earth.
 In doing so, he expanded the size of the universe enormously.

 It would be marvelous if we could learn the details of Aristarchus’s observations, calculations, arguments, could read his notes and see his diagrams; but, unless a copy of his ancient book can be discovered in some forgotten, dusty corner of an ancient library, that is a pleasure we shall never have.

-Aristarchus also believed that, in addition to orbiting the sun, Earth was spinning on its own axis, taking one day to complete one revolution.
+Aristarchus also believed that, in addition to orbiting the sun, Earth spins on its own axis, taking one day to complete one revolution.

 Thankfully, Archimedes was happy to use Aristarchus’s model of the universe in The Sand Reckoner, to discuss calculations using larger numbers than the Greeks had used before.

-Only one of Aristarchus’s works has survived, in which he tried to calculate the sizes of the moon & sun and tried to figure out how far they were from Earth.
-He already knew the sun was much larger than Earth by observing Earth’s shadow on the moon during a lunar eclipse, and he also knew that the sun was much farther away from us than the moon.
+Only one of Aristarchus’s works has survived, in which he tried to calculate the sizes of the moon and sun and tried to figure out how far they were from Earth.
+He already knew the sun is much larger than Earth by observing Earth’s shadow on the moon during a lunar eclipse, and he also knew the sun is much farther away from us than the moon.

 Although the optical technology of his time didn’t allow Aristarchus to know the finer details of our Solar System, his deductions were absolutely correct based on what he could actually see.
 What he lacked in technology, he made up for in deductive genius.

 What Aristarchus got Right